 There are few words more loaded than abortion and for many Christians it is the one issue that sways their vote.
 Skye Jethani argues that overturning Roe v.
 Wade wouldn’t change the abortion rate, but improving access to healthcare and changing our local and state policies on abortion would be more effective.

 Creator of VeggieTales and co-host of The Holy Post.
 Follow Vischer on Twitter @philvischer. | PhilVischer.com

 If you listen to the Holy Post or have watched Phil Vischer’s videos then there isn’t much new, but if you haven’t listened to or watched those gems then this short nine minute video goes over Vischer’s main talking points about how to consume media and engage with politics as a Christian.

 How do we vote as Christians?
 Rejecting tribalism and voting to advantage our communities is a good start.

 In a tidy 15-minutes Phil Vischer attempts to answer the question why, generally speaking, white Christians vote Republican and black Christians vote Democrat.
 Enough said. 🙂

 In part 1 and clocking in at just under 18 minutes VeggieTales creator Phil Vischer discusses some of the systems that were put in place by the American government to harm the black community.
 In part 2 Vischer answers the four questions he was asked the most.
 Accessible, easy to follow and highly recommended.

-A personal narrative that explains how the way we tell our personal stories is a reflection of our understanding of racism.
-We really like how Phil Vischer expertly strips back the layers of his own personal story and how that fit in with the overall system in the United States.
+An accessible personal narrative that explains how the way we tell our personal stories is a reflection of our understanding of racism.
+We really like how Vischer expertly strips back the layers of his own personal story and how that fits in with the overall system in the United States.